John Warren Davis (judge): Scandal, indictment and resignation

 In March 1939, Davis was indicted by a federal grand jury on charges of conspiracy to obstruct justice and defraud the United States, stemming from an allegation that he was bribed by the famous film producer William Fox.
 Fox pleaded guilty on March 28, 1939, prompting Davis to step down from the bench two weeks thereafter.
 Davis and a co-conspirator were tried twice by United States Attorney Francis Biddle, each trial resulting in a hung jury.

-Later career and death
+Personal life and death

+Davis married Marguerite Noble Gay in Salem, New Jersey on June 14, 1913, just two days after receiving his commission as United States Attorney.
+They had two sons.
+J. Warren Davis Jr. was born on July 30, 1918.
+A daughter, Mary Seagrave, was born on November 15, 1915 and died in childbirth in 1943.

-In the late 1930s, Davis served as the chairman of the Board of Trustees of his alma mater Bucknell; in addition the Davis Gymnasium was named in his honour.
+In the late 1930s, Davis served as the chairman of the Board of Trustees of his alma mater Bucknell.
+The Davis Gymnasium there was named in his honour.
 During his final years, Davis resided on his farm in Princess Anne County, Virginia.

 Davis died on February 21, 1945.